 Retinol and Vitamin C (Ascorbic Acid)

 Both retinol (a form of Vitamin A) and Vitamin C (typically in the form of L-ascorbic acid) are well-known antioxidants used to help with the appearance of fine lines, brighten the skin, and support the look of firmer-looking skin.
-Still, applying both in a single routine often leads to problems for the majority of skin types
+Still, applying both in a single routine often leads to visible sensitivity for most skin types.

 Why It’s Best to Use These Ingredients Separately